Hanul Jeon

 However, Axiom of Regularity has an unclear statement in a first glance:

-For each non-empty set $x$, there is $y\in x$ such that $x\cap y=\varnothing$.
+For each non-empty set x, there is yx such that xy=.

 Most of the readers – especially those who have not learned axiomatic set theory – have not seen this strange axiom.
 It has no non-trivial application to usual mathematics.
 Moreover, the usual mathematics seems like neutral to this axiom: accepting or denying the axiom does not change almost all of the usual mathematics.
 As a result, this unfortunate axiom is fallen into an abyss of oblivion as Blass mentioned in [1] by